hansroh/skitai/README.txt

 From version 0.10, Skitai App Engine follows WSGI specification.
 So existing Skitai apps need to lots of modifications.

-Conceptually, SAE has been seperated to two components:
+Conceptually, SAE has been seperated into two components:

 1. Skitai App Engine Server, for WSGI apps